How To Become An Electrician In Ohio: A Step-by-Step Guide

 If you're ready to start working towards obtaining your electrical license and don't know where to start, hop on a Contractor Licensing Start-Up Consultation with a licensing expert to sort out your next steps and build a plan to get licensed.

 Step 1.
-Decide If Electrical Work is Right For You
+Decide If Becoming an Electrician is Right For You

 A “trade” profession is a line of work that requires on-the-job experience, specialized training, and vocational education, but not a Bachelor’s Degree.
 That means you can avoid the four-year University system (and the serious debt that can come along with it) and still secure a high-paying career with benefits.